Chart Color Schemes

 Robertson - Fitzroy Falls has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified a total of 34 projects that are likely to impact the area.
-Notable projects include Calderwood Valley Master-Planned Community, Yellow Rock Road Upgrade, Moss Vale Bypass Stage 1, and Forest Reach.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 34 such projects likely influencing the region.
+Notable ones include Calderwood Valley Master-Planned Community, Yellow Rock Road Upgrade, Moss Vale Bypass Stage 1, and Forest Reach.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.